(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the fruits are chilled provides the absolute secret to achieving superior professional-grade contrast against room-temperature nuts.
+• Ensuring the fruits are chilled provides the absolute secret to achieving superior contrast against room-temperature nuts.

 Nutritional Information(Per 150g portion)